 For an exciting sea adventure, try one of the many whale-watching tours that are available from Reykjavik.
 The ocean around the city is a natural habitat for many types of whales (dolphins and seals are often see, too.)
 Tours also pass by Puffin Island.
 The whale watching season runs from late March to late October.
 Another exciting option is to catch your own fresh fish on a sea-angling cruise, which is now offered by some of the boat operators.

 Eat at the Perlan (The Pearl)

 Reykjavik's landmark, the Perlan, is a unique piece of architecture - built in 1988.
 On top of the large tanks in which natural hot water is stored for heating the city, a glass dome has been constructed: under the dome is a rotating restaurant serving fine cuisine!
 The dome also contains a cafe, while around the outside is a viewing platform with beautiful panoramic 360-degree views of the city and its surroundings.
 Access to the viewing platform is free of charge.
 Photo opportunity!

 Climb to the Top of the Church of Hallgrímur (Hallgrímskirkja)

 Reykjavik's Videy Island is a unique site that combines history, culture and nature, and is only a few minutes away by boat.
 Videy was inhabited until the 1940s and it is here that you can find Videyjarstofa, the oldest stone building in Iceland built for the High Sheriff in 1752.
 There are hiking paths around the island, which is renowned for its varied bird life.
 At least 30 species of breeding birds have been counted on the island.
-Videy also inhabits interesting sculpural art work.Continue to 9 of 9 below.
+Videy also inhabits interesting sculpural art work.

 Reykjavik is surrounded by the ocean, and the waterfront paths are perfect for a relaxing stroll, some jogging, cycling or rollerblading.
 The city's northern waterfront is a popular area, with a view of Reykjavik's landmark mountain, Mt.
 Esja.
 The striking sculpture Sun Voyager by Jon Gunnar Arnason stands here.
 It is a massive steel sculpture in the shape of a Viking ship.
 Stand by this sculpture during sunrise or sunset, at any time of the year, and enjoy an unforgettable moment.